Snakeybob/Self_Learning/Excel/Excel Skills for Business Specialization.md

 For consistent format

 Format Painter
 You can double-click on the Format Painter and it will remain active as long as you need it.
 When you are done, simply press Escape.
-This is very cool - switch over to Excel and try it out now!

 ### Week 4